kumanote/concordium-node/docs/data-storage.md

 For each block we store the outcomes of transactions in that block.
-The outcome includes information about the order in the block, whether it succeeded or failed, the energy and GTU cost of transactions, and any events that resulted from the transaction.
-Events are transaction-type specific, and include things like GTU transfer, and smart contract updates.
+The outcome includes information about the order in the block, whether it succeeded or failed, the energy and $CCD cost of transactions, and any events that resulted from the transaction.
+Events are transaction-type specific, and include things like $CCD transfer, and smart contract updates.

 Transaction outcomes are currently stored as a "flat" structure, as a serialized list of transaction outcomes.
 The outcomes for a block are never updated once